UMBC Athletics Unveils New Logo as Retrievers Prep for 2010-11 Silver Anniversary in NCAA Division I

 “The family of logos was a key development this time around,” Lord said.
 “I wanted to make sure we had a solution for every need.
 That is where the word mark comes in - the arched UMBC with retrievers underneath - for use when the dog head may not be appropriate.
 A full-body dog was also created for large signs and posters.
 The new logo has a lot of flexibility in its usage and has a style-guide to make sure it is used appropriately.”

 UMBC’s first athletic logo was developed in the early 1970’s, as a “pointing Retriever” was perched on the “um” of a lower-case UMBC.
 Several years later, New York-based artist Jack Davis designed the “running Retriever.”
+Davis was contacted to do the job by Tracy Bagli, a UMBC employee and daughter of local Baltimore sportscaster Vince Bagli.
+The “running Retriever” was versatile, as the uniformed dog could hold a lacrosse stick, dribble a basketball or soccer ball, or pitch a baseball when the situation demanded it.

-In 1992, UMBC Athletics unveiled a new logo, which featured a more realistic Chesapeake Bay Retriever in an
+In 1992, UMBC Athletics unveiled a new logo, which featured a more realistic Chesapeake Bay Retriever in an Oakland Raiders-style shield.

 The new logos may be used immediately and will be seen prominently in 2010-11, as UMBC Athletics celebrates its 25th year of NCAA Division I competition.